Xylopyrographer/LiteLED/Using LiteLED.md

 **Notes:**

 - This is a `constexpr` function, so the result is determined at compile time
-- On chips without DMA support (ESP32, ESP32-C2), this returns `false`
+- On chips without RMT DMA support (ESP32, ESP32-C2, ESP32-C6), this returns `false`
-- On chips with DMA support (ESP32-S2, ESP32-S3, ESP32-C3, ESP32-C6, ESP32-H2), this returns `true`
+- On chips with RMT DMA support (ESP32-S2, ESP32-S3, ESP32-C3, ESP32-H2), this returns `true`
 - If you attempt to use `DMA_ON` on unsupported hardware, the library will automatically fall back to `DMA_OFF` with a warning

 **Example Usage:**